 Figure 6.
 Counties classified as exposed to Hurricane Ivan in 2004 under each exposure metric considered (Table 1).
 The red line shows the track of Hurricane Ivan based on HURDAT2.
 Similar maps for other large-extent storms are given in Figure S4.

 Figure 7.
 Agreement between exposure classifications based on different single-hazard exposure metrics for all storms between 1996 and 2011 for which at least 100 counties were exposed based on at least one metric.
 Each row shows one storm, and the color of each cell shows the measured Jaccard index for each pair of exposure metrics (proportion of counties classified as exposed by both metrics out of counties classified as exposed by either metric).
 For Grace in 2003 and Ida in 2009, there were no county exposures for either the tornado-based metric or the wind-based metric (indicated by gray squares).
-Colors to the right of the heatmap show the number of exposed counties based on any of the metrics.
+Colors to the right of the heatmap show the number of exposed counties based on any of the metrics, and this panel is linked with the color scale labeled “# of counties exposed by any metric”.
 Storms are displayed within clusters that have similar patterns based on hierarchical clustering.